jdkelley/just-dance/ROADMAP.md

 # Things I would like to add

-* make installable by brew
-* make installable by pip
-* make installable by apt
-* make installable by yum
+* make installable by brew, pip, apt, or yum (I frequently use the package managers.)